 Know about similarities and differences in relation to places, objects, materials and living things.
 They talk about the features of their own immediate environment and how environments might vary from one another.
 They make observations of animals and plants and explain why some things occur, and talk about changes.

 Pupils in Key Stage 1 will:

-Learn about and locate the main countries and cities within the United Kingdom and the seas surrounding, using maps, atlas’ and globes, as well as identify and locate the main continents and oceans around the world
+- Learn about and locate the main countries and cities within the United Kingdom and the seas surrounding, using maps, atlases and globes, as well as identify and locate the main continents and oceans around the world

 Pupils in Key Stage 2 will: